javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 ## Hierarchical Elements

 The plugin supports elements being children of other elements.
-This relationship can be used later in the [`boundaries/no-private`](../rules/no-private.md) rule to restrict access to elements to only their parent elements.
+This relationship can be used later in the rules to restrict access to elements based on their relationship (e.g., only allow importing from child elements).

 When analyzing a path, it continues searching for parent elements after finding the first match.